 We could have saved about $100/month by dropping down to a Medigap Plan "G" (plus we'd then each pay the $183 Part B deductible each year for outpatient doctoring, so maybe we'd save $70/month).

-* Here are better informed opinions about what needs fixing before we simply plunge into "Medicare for all".
+* Obviously, I've been shown up to be an idiot about healthcare, so here are some better informed opinions about what needs fixing --before we simply plunge into "Medicare for all".

 4/13/2019 update: Bernie Sanders has made it clear that his "Medicare for all" would eliminate copays, mdicare gaps and the need for private insurance plans (unless you want a private hospital room, private nursing in attendance and such).